ImaginariumLabs/size-harmony-hub/APIwidget/docs/development/README.md

 - **Database**: PostgreSQL database for storing application data
 - **Row Level Security**: Ensures users can only access their own data
 - **API Keys**: Secure storage and management of API keys

+### API Integration

+- **OpenAI API**: Integration with OpenAI's API for cost tracking and usage analytics
+- **Claude API**: Integration with Anthropic's Claude API for cost tracking and usage analytics
+- **Gemini API**: Integration with Google's Gemini API for cost tracking and usage analytics
+- **GitHub API**: Integration with GitHub's API for tracking rate limits and usage
+- **AWS API**: Integration with AWS APIs for cost tracking (future implementation)

+For detailed information about API integration, see:

+- [API_REFERENCE.md](./API_REFERENCE.md): Comprehensive reference for all API services
+- [API_USAGE_EXAMPLES.md](./API_USAGE_EXAMPLES.md): Practical examples of API usage

 ### Testing Approach